aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-tls-file-provided/README.md

 WHITE%
 ```

-- We can see that the White Color Teller returns a response
+- We can see that the White Color Teller returns a response.

 ## Client TLS Validation